-The Company maintains allowances for doubtful accounts for estimated losses resulting from the inability of its customers to make required payments.
-Management determines the estimate of the allowance for uncollectible accounts receivable by considering a number of factors, including historical experience, aging of the accounts receivable, and specific information obtained by the Company on the financial condition and the current creditworthiness of its customers.
-If the financial condition of the Company's customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
+The Company maintains allowances for expected credit losses for estimated losses resulting from the inability of its customers to make required payments.
+Management determines the estimate of the allowance for expected credit losses by considering a number of factors, including historical experience, aging of the accounts receivable, as well as current market conditions and future forecasts of our customers' ability to make payments for goods and services.
 At the time of sale, we record an estimate for sales returns based on historical experience, which is included in accounts payable and accrued expenses on the Consolidated Balance Sheets.
 If actual sales returns are greater than estimated by management, additional expense may be incurred.